VRublevski/berta/README.md

 # An interpreter for Berta programming language.

-This repo contains source code for small programming language.
+This repo contains source code for a small programming language.
 The language is dynamically typed and supports  procedural paradygm.
 The builtin types are booleans, ints, doubles, strings and arrays.
 There is no a builtin support for compound types, e.g. structs, but this functionality can be implemented via closures, functions are first class objects in Berta language.

-Some examples of Berta language:
+Some examples of programming in repl:

 ```